sushobhons/aws_ses_lambda/README.md

 - Chunk email addresses into groups of 50 (SES limit).
 - Send bulk templated emails using AWS SES.
 - Basic error handling and logging.
+- Support for fetching email addresses from an S3 Excel file (XLSX format).

 ## Prerequisites